Kong/developer.konghq.com/app/_includes/prereqs/products/gateway.md

 {% capture details_content %}
 {% if include.tier=='enterprise' %}

 This tutorial requires Kong Gateway Enterprise.
-That means you'll need an Enterprise license.

-If you don't have Kong Gateway set up yet, you can use the [quickstart script](https://get.konghq.com/quickstart) to get an instance of Kong Gateway running almost instantly:
+If you don't have Kong Gateway set up yet, you can use the [quickstart script](https://get.konghq.com/quickstart) with an enterprise license to get an instance of Kong Gateway running almost instantly.

 1. Export your license to an environment variable: